TraianQ/TEMA_PCLP/README.md

-Included a solution to 1st problem (33/35)
+Created a solution to the 1st problem (33/35)
+Modified the README.md from the local repository